 Canoe Rental Times

-The last canoe out is one hour before close.
+The last canoe out is one hour before closing.
 Arrive well before the close time to ensure you will be able to rent a canoe.

 Food at Emerald Lake